 I have noticed an increase in people talking about their Chosen Family, whatever their identity and even if their relationship with blood family is okay.
 (I have written more about creating Chosen Family here.)
 Queer communities in particular have a strong tradition of creating safe groups when society and/or family have failed.
 Many people eventually find themselves creating a parallel existence away from family of origin, even if they eventually remain in touch.
 Now may be your chance to surround yourself with people who want the best for you.

 Seeing a therapist may be helpful.
-Choose carefully – this subject can stir up even an experienced practitioner (this story contains an example), so it’s important you feel able to ask the right questions at the start.
+Choose carefully – this subject can stir up even an experienced practitioner, so it’s important you feel able to ask the right questions at the start.